aLeapz/waiwai/README.md

 ❌ "VoiceVox Engine is OFFLINE"
 ### Solution:
 - Make sure Docker is running
-- If not running, start container again
+- If not running, start docker and start the container again
   - CPU
     ```bash
     docker run --rm -it -p '127.0.0.1:50021:50021' voicevox/voicevox_engine:cpu-latest